MartynaaP/energy-dashboard/README.md

 ---

-## 📂 Data Sources
+## Data Sources
 The fact table was built from a consolidated dataset:
 - [World Energy Consumption (Kaggle)](https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption/data)
 - [Electricity Mix (Our World in Data)](https://ourworldindata.org/electricity-mix)

-The original dataset contained a wide range of variables, but for this project it was reduced and transformed to allow for clear and focused analysis.
+The original dataset contained a wide range of variables, but for this project it was reduced and transformed to allow clear and focused analysis.

 ---

-## ⚙️ Data Preparation & Modeling
+## Data Preparation & Modeling
 - Used **Power Query** to clean and transform data, create new calculated columns, and prepare measures.
 - Designed measures to extract additional insights, such as:
   - **Emission measure** – displays total global CO₂ emissions regardless of user filters, highlighting worldwide trends.